Mileage allowances 2026: employer obligations towards Urssaf

 What is the mileage scale applicable in 2026 for a 5 HP car that covers 8,000 professional km?+

-Does an electric vehicle benefit from an increase in mileage allowances?+
+Does an electric vehicle qualify for an increase in mileage allowances?+

 What supporting documents are required for IKs to be exempt from Urssaf contributions?+

 Urssaf requires a detailed statement per trip mentioning the date, place of departure, destination, professional purpose of the trip and mileage.
-The vehicle registration document (to verify the tax capacity) and the documents attesting to the professional nature of the trip must also be kept for at least 3 years.
+The vehicle registration document (to verify the fiscal horsepower) and the documents attesting to the professional nature of the trip must also be kept for at least 3 years.

 Can we combine a fuel card and mileage allowances for the same vehicle?+